Alfred Neumann (East German politician): Second World War

 In 1933-1934 he worked together with Karl Maron illegally – for Hitler had come to power by now – for the KG.
 In 1934, he emigrated through Sweden and Finland to the USSR, where he worked as a sport teacher.
 In 1938, he was expelled from the Soviet Union as he had no Soviet citizenship, and he went to Spain where he participated in the Spanish Civil War as a member of the International Brigades.
 In 1939, he was arrested in France and interned, in 1941, he was handed over to the Gestapo, and in 1942 he was sentenced by the Volksgerichtshof to eight years at hard labour in a Zuchthaus for high treason.
-In February 1945, he was transferred from Brandenburg-Görden Prison to the Dirlewanger SS penal battalion, from which he succeeded in escaping.
+In February 1945, he was transferred from Brandenburg-Görden Prison to the 2.SS-Sturmbrigade Dirlewanger, from which he succeeded in escaping.
 He became a Soviet prisoner of war, however, and stayed until 1947 in several prison camps.